Jeremy Soule: 2010s

-Sexual misconduct allegations
+Controversies

 In August 2019, Soule was accused of rape by game designer Nathalie Lawhead.
 He was also accused of sexual harassment by vocalist Aeralie Brighton.
 He denied the accusations and was never charged with a crime.
 Materia Collective ended their work with Soule on his symphony The Northerner in response, and Soule's official social media pages were taken down.
 Soule's music distribution platform DirectSong and his Bandcamp page were also seemingly taken offline around this time.
-A 2022 article in Journal of Sound and Music in Games analyzed the accusations in the wider context of the #MeToo movement and sexism in the games industry, commenting simply that "not much has been heard of Soule since".
+A 2022 article in Journal of Sound and Music in Games analyzed the accusations in the wider context of the #MeToo movement and sexism in the games industry, commenting simply that "not much has been heard of Soule since."

 Performances

 Soule's music has been played in several live concerts.
 His music from Harry Potter and the Chamber of Secrets was performed on August 20, 2003, at the first Symphonic Game Music Concert in Leipzig, Germany, and his music from Morrowind was performed at the third Symphonic Game Music Concert on August 17, 2005.
 Selections of his pieces from Morrowind and Oblivion are played in the international concert series Play!
 A Video Game Symphony.
-Jeremy Soule attended the world-premiere of Play! on May 27, 2006 in Chicago.
+Jeremy Soule attended the world-premiere of Play! on May 27, 2006, in Chicago.
 Music from Oblivion has also been played at the Press Start 2007 -Symphony of Games- concerts in September 2007 in Japan.
-The first live orchestral concert dedicated to Soule's music for "Skyrim" took place on November 16, 2016 at London's Palladium theater.
+The first live orchestral concert dedicated to Soule's music for "Skyrim" took place on November 16, 2016, at London's Palladium theater.